lglandon1/tabliss-calendar/README.md

-# 📅 Automated Dracula SVG Calendar for Tabliss
+# :calendar: Automated Dracula SVG Calendar for Tabliss

 An automated, smart calendar widget designed specifically for the [Tabliss](https://tabliss.io/) browser extension.
 This project uses Python and GitHub Actions to generate a daily-updated, Dracula-themed SVG calendar that highlights holidays (US & Kuwait) and weekends.

-## 🚀 Features
+## :rocket: Features

 * **Smart Layout**: Uses SVG generation to ensure pixel-perfect alignment between dates and highlights.
 * **Dracula Theme**: Features the official Dracula color palette (Pink for today, Purple for holidays, Cyan for weekends).